ConvergePanelRESEARCH • VERIFY • GOVERN

 4. 4Read each model's evidence: do they flag benchmark conditions, narrow test domains, or missing comparisons?

-6. 6Before sharing: can you add a caveat that captures the nuance the models flagged?
+7. 7Before sharing, add a caveat that captures the nuance the models flagged

 Use cases